dangerouslaser/kommand/README.md

 ## Download

-Available on the app store for $2.99 ( hopefully help to cover a portion of my Apple Developer License).
+Available on the app store for $2.99 (will help to cover a portion of my Apple Developer License).

 Test flight will remain free.